AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/integrate_fpa_sdk_okhttp.md

     import io.agora.fpa.proxy.LogLevel;
     ```

-2. Create an `FPAProxyServiceConfig` object, and set the relevant parameters such as App ID, token, and log:
+2. Create an `FpaProxyServiceConfig` object, and set the relevant parameters such as App ID, token, and log:

     ```java
     private String workDir;